Westlake-AI/SemiReward/docs/benchmark.md

 ## CV Datasets

+1. [AgeDB](https://ieeexplore.ieee.org/document/8014984): age regression, high resolution (224 x 224 pixels) human face dataset arranging from [1, 101].
+The training set has 106,750 images, and the test set has 15,250 images.
+Download the dataset from [[official link](https://ibug.doc.ic.ac.uk/resources/agedb/)] or [[Baidu Disk](https://pan.baidu.com/s/1XdibVxiGoWf46HLOHKiIyw?pwd=0n6p)].

 1. [CIFAR-100](https://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf): 100-class dataset with image size 32 x 32 pixels.
 For each class, there are 500 training samples and 100 testing samples.

+1. [RCF-MNIST](https://arxiv.org/abs/2210.05775): rotation angle regression, the foreground object is rotated with the background image size 32 x 32 pixels from CIFAR-10.
+There are 50,000 training samples and 10,000 testing samples.

 1. [STL10](https://proceedings.mlr.press/v15/coates11a.html): 10-class dataset with image size of 96 x 96 pixels.
 Each class has 500 training samples and 800 testing samples.
 Besides labeled set, there is a unlabeled set with 100,000 samples.

 1. [TissueMNIST](https://arxiv.org/abs/2010.14925): a medical dataset of human kidney cortex cells, segmented from 3 reference tissue specimens and organized into 8 categories.
 The total 236,386 training samples are split with a ratio of 7 : 1 : 2 into training (165,466 images), validation (23,640 images) and test set (47,280 images).
 Each gray-scale image is 28 x 28 pixels.

 1. [SemiAves](https://arxiv.org/abs/2103.06937): Aves (birds) classification, where 3,959 images of 200 bird species are labeled and 26,640 images are unlabeled.
-The validation and test set contain 10 and 20 images respectively for each of the 200 categories in the labeled set.
+The validation and test set contain 10 and 20 images, respectively, for each of the 200 categories in the labeled set.

 1. [EuroSAT](https://arxiv.org/abs/1709.00029): covers Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27,000 labeled and geo-referenced samples.
-Training, validation and test set follows 6:2:2 ratio splits.
+Training, validation, and test set follows 6:2:2 ratio splits.

 1. [ImageNet](https://arxiv.org/abs/1409.0575): 1000-class, high resolution (224 x 224 pixels) recognition dataset.
 The number of images within each class ranges from 732 to 1300.
-The validation set consists of 50,000 images, which is evenly distributed across classes.
+The validation set consists of 50,000 images, which are evenly distributed across classes.

+1. [IMDB-WIKI](https://link.springer.com/article/10.1007/s11263-016-0940-3): age regression, high resolution (224 x 224 pixels) human face dataset arranging from [1, 101].
+Combining IMDB and WIKI databases, the training set has 167,562 images, and the test set has 23,938 images.
+Download datasets from [[download (imdb)](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/static/imdb_crop.tar)] [[download (wiki)](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/static/wiki_crop.tar)].

 ---